 Consider content context

 Google’s emphasis on advancing visual search is exciting, especially for brands (particularly retailers) that rely heavily on images to sell their products.
-The changes—aimed at helping people find information visually and shop for products—mean that some basic SEO principles are now more important than ever.
+The changes—aimed at helping people find information visually and shop for products—mean that some basic search engine optimization principles are now more important than ever.

 Starting this week, Google will show more context around images, including captions that show the title of the web page where each image is published.
 So you will want to make sure that you’re leveraging this opportunity to drive traffic to your site.
 Make sure the title tag on the page is relevant and descriptive of the image.
 And remember: the authority of the webpage behind the image is going to be an important ranking factor, as will the placement of the image on the page.